Thewa55/React-Post/README.md

 [#License](#License)<br>
 [#Contacts](#Contacts)
 ## #Installation
-npm i to install react-redux and redux
+In terminal npm i to install react-redux and redux.
+After installation type in npm start to run.
 ## #Usage
 It is a simple CRUD app that utilizes Redux 7.1 with hooks!
 ## #Credits